Magnetohydrodynamics: Astrophysics

 MHD applies to astrophysics, including stars, the interplanetary medium (space between the planets), and possibly within the interstellar medium (space between the stars) and jets.
 Most astrophysical systems are not in local thermal equilibrium, and therefore require an additional kinematic treatment to describe all the phenomena within the system (see Astrophysical plasma).

 Sunspots are caused by the Sun's magnetic fields, as Joseph Larmor theorized in 1919.
 The solar wind is also governed by MHD.
 The differential solar rotation may be the long-term effect of magnetic drag at the poles of the Sun, an MHD phenomenon due to the Parker spiral shape assumed by the extended magnetic field of the Sun.

 Previously, theories describing the formation of the Sun and planets could not explain how the Sun has 99.87% of the mass, yet only 0.54% of the angular momentum in the Solar System.
 In a closed system such as the cloud of gas and dust from which the Sun was formed, mass and angular momentum are both conserved.
 That conservation would imply that as the mass concentrated in the center of the cloud to form the Sun, it would spin faster, much like a skater pulling their arms in.
 The high speed of rotation predicted by early theories would have flung the proto-Sun apart before it could have formed.
 However, magnetohydrodynamic effects transfer the Sun's angular momentum into the outer solar system, slowing its rotation.

 Breakdown of ideal MHD (in the form of magnetic reconnection) is known to be the likely cause of solar flares.
 The magnetic field in a solar active region over a sunspot can store energy that is released suddenly as a burst of motion, X-rays, and radiation when the main current sheet collapses, reconnecting the field.

+Magnetic confinement fusion

+MHD describes a wide range of physical phenomena occurring in fusion plasmas in devices such as tokamaks or stellarators.

+The Grad-Shafranov equation derived from ideal MHD describes the equilibrium of axisymmetric toroidal plasma in a tokamak.
+In tokamak experiments, the equilibrium during each discharge is routinely calculated and reconstructed, which provides information on the shape and position of the plasma controlled by currents in external coils.

+MHD stability theory is known to govern the operational limits of tokamaks.
+For example, the ideal MHD kink modes provide hard limits on the achievable plasma beta (Troyon limit) and plasma current (set by the $q > 2$ requirement of the safety factor).

+In a tokamak, instabilities also emerge from resistive MHD.
+For instance, tearing modes are instabilities arising within the framework of non-ideal MHD.
+This is an active field of research, since these instabilities are the starting point for disruptions.